univention/univention-corporate-server/doc/release-notes/index.rst

 Changelog
 *********

-You find the changes since UCS 5.0-4 in :external+uv-changelog:doc:`index`.
+You find the changes since UCS 5.0-4 in `Changelog for Univention Corporate Server (UCS) 5.0-5 <../../changelog/5.0-5/en/index.html>`_.

 .. _biblio: